JG-KB/ai-case-study/README.md

 **Project Origin:**
 The idea for OpenAI Five emerged from OpenAI’s broader mission to ensure that artificial general intelligence (AGI) benefits all of humanity.
 Dota 2 was chosen due to its complexity, requiring long-term strategic planning, teamwork, and adaptability, which made it an ideal testbed for pushing the limits of reinforcement learning.

+> "One AI milestone is to exceed human capabilities in a complex video game like StarCraft or Dota.
+Relative to previous AI milestones like Chess or Go, complex video games start to capture the messiness and continuous nature of the real world.
+The hope is that systems which solve complex video games will be highly general, with applications outside of games."
+> – *OpenAI Five: The Journey*

 **Funding:**
 OpenAI initially operated as a non-profit with $1 billion in committed funding from its founders and investors.
 In 2019, OpenAI transitioned to a capped-profit model and secured an additional $1 billion investment from Microsoft, signaling a shift towards more commercially viable projects.